 Cancer in the stomach can partly or completely block it and make it difficult to swallow.

-A doctor can put a stent into the blocked area opens up the passage again, this allows you to swallow food and drink more easily.
 You have the stent fitted in hospital in the endoscopy department or x-ray department.
 It usually takes about 30 minutes.

 Before your treatment